ShKlinkenberg/statistics-lectures/topics/moderation/moderationSM_outline.md

 Moderation lecture outline

-* Defenition
+* Definition
 * Hypothesis with gaming example
 * Look at data
 * SPSS run moderation
 * Create interaction term
 * Results
 * What is
-    * R sqauared
+    * R squared
     * F test signal / noise
-    * the beta coeficient
+    * the beta coefficient
         * At what level of the slope at 0
 * Problem: swap out unemotional trait with hart rate
 * Mean centering
     * Modify syntax
 * SPSS first make interaction again
-    * WHy beta change - at different level on moderator
+    * Why beta change - at different level on moderator
 * Scatterplots 2D to 3D
 * Hours spent gaming, where in graph
 * 1 SD planes